 The Agricultural Improvement Act of 2018 (Farm Bill Act), which was recently passed, removed hemp as an illegal Schedule One substance and reclassified it as an agricultural commodity.
-In order for the hemp, from which the CBD is extracted, to meet those qualifications, it must:
+In order for hemp, from which the CBD is extracted, to meet those qualifications, it must:

 Thus, if hemp-derived CBD meets these standards, it is federally legal.
 If the CBD is marijuana-derived, however, legality is more complex.
 Certainly, if a state has legalized marijuana generally, then CBD products of all varieties are also legal.
-Even in those states where recreational marijuana use is illegal, however, the vast majority (all but three) have approved the usage of marijuana-derived CBD for medical purposes.
+Even in those states where recreational marijuana use is illegal, however, the vast majority (all but three states) have approved the usage of marijuana-derived CBD for medical purposes.
 Requirements for that usage will vary by state, of course, so it is always appropriate to research the exact legal requirements in your state prior to using marijuana-derived CBD.

-The good news is that many companies, such as Palm Organix, produce pure, simple CBD products from hemp, carefully sourced, to meet federal requirements and to be completely free of even trace amounts of THC.
+The good news is that many companies, such as Palm Organix™, produce pure, simple CBD products from hemp, carefully sourced, to meet federal requirements and are completely free of even trace amounts of THC.
 In those states, users can have the peace of mind knowing that they are receiving the health benefits they desire without any legal concerns or worries they might not.